Alix-debug/Markov-chain-Monte-Carlo-Sampling/README.md

 # Markov-chain-Monte-Carlo-Sampling
- implement a program to answer a specific query by using MCMC sampling
+Implement a program to answer a specific query by using MCMC sampling